EBZebra/docs/edge/source/guide/configreference.md

 	<SplashScreenDuration value="0"/> //Applies to Android only

-## Intent
+## IntentReceiver
 ### EnableReceiver
-Determines whether Enterprise Browser will recieve Intent actions, which work with the Intent function for interapplication communication.
-When enabled, the application can be called upon by other apps to perform Actions.
-For more information about Intent, please refer to the [Remarks section](../guide/configreference?Remarks) and the [Android Developer Forum](http://developer.android.com/reference/android/content/Intent.html).
+Determines whether an Enterprise Browser app will recieve Intent actions, which work with the Intent function for interapplication communication.
+When enabled, the application can be called upon by other apps to perform Actions, such as capturing an image or scanning a barcode.
+For more information about the IntentReceiver tag, please refer to the [Remarks section](../guide/configreference?Remarks) and the [Android Developer Forum](http://developer.android.com/reference/android/content/Intent.html).

 **Possible values**